 For the most comforting AND flavorful meal that’s worth the hype: Domu is an Orlando hotspot in the Audubon Park District that has since expanded into a new location in Dr. Phillips and more recently in Jacksonville, a Domu wings pop-up, and a sister concept, Tori Tori (above).
 They’re best known for their ramen and wings (rightly so), but I love their cocktails and other plates too!

 For delicious sushi and so much more: Kabooki Sushi and Sushi Pop are my favorite local restaurants if my visitors want sushi and a good vibe.
-Kabooki recently remodeled and expanded – I can’t wait to see it in person!
+Kabooki remodeled and expanded during the pandemic and WOW it’s impressive!
 I love their Hawaii x.o. roll and Zen roll, and have on my list to try their ramen.
 At Sushi Pop in Winter Park, they have a great happy hour, are steps away from Park Avenue, and the Ceviche Roll is a must-try!

 For carbs that are really worth it: Pizza Bruno has our favorite pizza in Orlando, and I know I’m not alone.
 They have a long-standing stellar reputation in Orlando for good reason.
 On this entire list, it’s the most inconvenient and farthest location but it’s always worth it for their garlic knots, meatballs and Crimson Ghost pizza.